tempest918/Career-Development-System/README.md

-# The-Blue-Team Project
+# Career Development System Project

-The Blue Team Project is a collaborative Django web application that empowers users to search for courses and derive skill sets from course descriptions.
+The Career Development System Project is a collaborative Django web application that empowers users to search for courses and derive skill sets from course descriptions.
 The app consists of several modules, each serving a specific purpose: `course_entry`, `ClassTracker`, `JobSearch`, `ResumeBuilder`, and `UserInfo`.

 ## Installation